English Personal Experiences: Gareth Richard Vaughan Jones (Wales, 1905-35)

 Parents

 Gareth's mother was Annie Gwen Jones.
 She had worked in the Ukraine as a governess to Arthur Hughes.
-He had been appointed by Tsar Nicholas to manage a steel mill in the Ukraine.
-She worked there for 3 years.
-It was her experiences in this position then gave Gareth a longing to visit this region of Russia.
-His father was Edgar Jones.
+He had been appointed by Tsar Nicholas to manage a steel mill in the She worked there for 3 years.
+It was her experiences in this position and stories she recounted tob the young Gareth then gave Gareth a longing to visit the Ukraine.
+His father was Major Edgar Jones.
 He was headmaster of Barry County Boy’s School.
 It was a position he held for 35 years.

 Childhood